Federico Varona: Organizational Communication

 Varona’s research on organizational communication focused on organizational communication audits.
-He discussed the significant aspects of communication audits including process of analysis, method of interpretation, and conclusion development.
+He discussed the significant aspects of communication audits including the process of analysis, the method of interpretation, and conclusion development.
 He also proposed possible constraints of the work such as the perspective ethnocentric form conceived during the process.
 He investigated several challenges of internal communication in organizations, and focused on organizational culture, management, Internal communication channels, and approaches of internal communication.

-Varona conducted a comparative analysis of Superior Communication Style between Finnish and Mexican Employees.
-His study indicated the variation of communication styles in context of different cultures, and validity of “post hoc” cultural explanation of communication behaviors in theorizing the influence of culture on communication.
+Varona conducted a comparative analysis of the Superior Communication Style between Finnish and Mexican Employees.
+His study indicated the variation of communication styles in the context of different cultures, and the validity of “post hoc” cultural explanation of communication behaviors in theorizing the influence of culture on communication.

 Communication Satisfaction and Organizational Commitment

-In his research work, Varona examined the relationship between organizational communication satisfaction and organizational commitment in context of Guatemalan organizations.
-Results of his study indicated a positive relationship between communication satisfaction and employees' organizational commitment, and higher level of commitment among supervisors as compared to their subordinates in terms of communication practices.
+In his research work, Varona examined the relationship between organizational communication satisfaction and organizational commitment in the context of Guatemalan organizations.
+Results of his study indicated a positive relationship between communication satisfaction and employees' organizational commitment, and a higher level of commitment among supervisors as compared to their subordinates in terms of communication practices.
 He also focused on the conceptualization of employees and supervisors regarding organizational commitment and communication satisfaction in Guatemalan organizations.